AipAkyol/automated-game-testing-and-difficulty-assessment/hexfall-rl/documents/HEXFALL_MDP_SPEC.md

 The transition is stochastic only via step 2.iii (fall direction).

+**Deterministic tie-breaks.** Two situations require a tie-break that the rules doc and earlier spec versions did not pin down.
+The simulator must use these specific rules to preserve replay determinism:

+- **One bucket, multiple matching stacks.** If a single active bucket can pull from multiple bottom-row stacks on a tick (i.e., its color appears as the top slice on two or more bottom-row stacks), the simulator pulls from the stack with the smallest column index, breaking ties by smallest row index.
+No RNG is consumed.
+- **Same-color buckets with equal fill counts.** If two buckets of the same color have identical fill counts (including both at zero), the bucket in the lower-indexed buffer slot is treated as the "fuller" one for the same-color collision rule (`HEXFALL_RULES.md` §4).
+No RNG is consumed.

+Both rules are deterministic, preserve replay correctness, and were locked during simulator implementation (May 9, 2026).
+They are part of the MDP contract, not implementation freedom.

 **Initial load.** Level loading runs the same automatic-update loop (step 2 above) before returning the first observation to the agent.
 This means the initial observed state is always quiescent.
 In particular:

 - If a generator's facing cell is initially empty, it fires on load (per step 2.iv).